 Annealing: using the laser to apply long-lasting markings to metal

 Annealing is an established method for applying long-lasting markings to steel and metals.
 This is due to the fact that these materials show annealing colors when heated with a laser.
-These colors depend greatly on the temperature at which the metal is heated.
-This is caused by an oxide film being generated on the surface during annealing with properties which determine the color impression.
+These colors are highly dependent on the temperature at which the metal is heated.
+This is caused by an oxide film being generated on the surface during annealing; the oxide properties determine the color impression.

-This is how annealing works: the procedure for laser marking metals
+How annealing works: the procedure for laser marking of metals

 In order to generate annealing, the laser heats the metal locally until just before its melting point.
 During this process, the structure of the lattice changes; oxide is generated on the workpiece surface which is shown by the appearance of different annealing colors.
 These colors are temperature-stable up to approximately 200 °C. If temperatures are higher, the lattice reverts to its normal state – the mark disappears.
 The surface finish remains completely preserved.

 In general, annealing is only possible with metals which change color under the influence of heat and oxygen, i.e. steels and titanium, but not with aluminum or non-ferrous metals.
 It is also not possible to mark hard metals with a dark contrast using the annealing procedure.

 What are the advantages of annealing with a laser?

 The material surface is hardly affected by the marking process and remains smooth even after the mark has been applied.

 Due to the smooth surface, hardly any organic residue can stick to the annealing.
 It is therefore particularly suitable for objects that are cleaned often.